Lycodon aulicus: Description

 Another south Indian specimen (melanistic) from Sholayar reserve forests, Kerala.

 The following description is from Boulenger's Fauna of British India, Reptilia and Batrachia volume (1890):

 Snout much depressed, with swollen lips, spatulate in the adult; eye rather small.
 Rostral much broader than long, just visible from above: internasals much shorter than the prefrontals; frontal usually shorter than its distance from the end of the snout or than the parietals; loreal elongate, not entering the eye; one praeocular, usually in contact with the frontal; two postoculars; temporals small, scale-like, 2+3 or 3+3; 9 upper labials, third, fourth, and fifth entering the eye; 4 or 5 lower labials in contact with the anterior chin-shields, which are longer than the posterior.
 Scales smooth, in 17 rows.
 Ventrals 183-209, obtusely angulate laterally; anal divided; subcaudals 57-77, in two rows.
 Coloration variable; uniform brown above, or with white transverse bands, or with white reticulation; upper lip uniform white, or with brown spots; lower parts uniform white.

 Total length 71 cm; tail 11 cm.

 Habitat: India and Ceylon, Himalayas, Burma, Siam, Malay Peninsula, Java, Philippines, Timor.
 A common snake in India.

 Scalation

 The rostral touches six shields.
 The frontal touches the parietals, supraoculars, prefrontals and preoculars.
 The supraoculars are small.
 The parietals are one and a half times the size of the frontal.
 The preoculars are entire, while the postoculars and temporals are divided into two shields.
 There are nine supralabials, with the 3rd, 4th, and 5th touching the eye.
 The ventrals are 170 to 224 in number.
 The anal shield is divided.
 The subcaudals are 56 to 80 and are divided.

 Distribution

-Lycodon aulicus is found in Pakistan, Sri Lanka, India (north to Himalayas and Assam; Maharashtra, Gujarat), Bangladesh, Nepal, Myanmar (= Burma).
+Lycodon aulicus is found in Pakistan, Sri Lanka, India (north to Himalayas and Assam; Maharashtra, Gujarat), Bangladesh, Nepal, Myanmar (= Burma), Maldives.
 It is one of the most common snakes of India and Ceylon, but becomes scarcer on the coasts of the southeastern parts of India.